 Governor Quinn is focusing on prevention, health and access to quality care through many initiatives supported by the Affordable Care Act.
 These new or reestablished activities play an important role in keeping Illinois residents healthy.

-Newly Eligible Medicaid Clients
+ACA Adult Medicaid Clients

 Governor Quinn is committed to increasing access to health care to low-income individuals who have previously been ineligible for Medicaid.
 The Affordable Care Act eliminates the gap in coverage for adults without dependent children who are not currently eligible for Medicaid regardless of their income status.
 The federal government is offering to pay 100% of the costs for the new category of Medicaid clients through 2016 (phased down to 90% by 2020).
 For more information on the newly eligible Medicaid population, please visit the Illinois Department of Healthcare and Family Services.